Brighton & Hove Albion Profile

 "It had something to do with how the season ended last season, but I think it was more the fact that the players enjoyed being up that end of the table, competing, getting into the play-offs," said manager at the time, Chris Hughton, to BBC Radio 5 Live after getting promotion.

-Brighton have been a stable force in the Premier League since, with Graham Potter appointed as their new manager in May 2019 and continuing to build on Hughton's work.
+Graham Potter appointed as their new manager in May 2019 and continued to build on Hughton's work.

 Brighton & Hove Albion's fanbase